-According to a study conducted by John Hopkins University, more than 250,000 deaths occur every year in the United States because of medical error.
+According to a study conducted by Johns Hopkins University, more than 250,000 deaths occur every year in the United States because of medical errors.
 This accounts for 10% of all US deaths and is the third highest cause of death today.
-Medical malpractice happens when an individual is harmed or injured by a doctor who neglects to provide appropriate treatment, disregards taking appropriate action, or when the doctor deviates from the professional standards.
-The most common types of medical malpractice cases include misdiagnosis, delayed diagnosis, failure to treat, surgical errors, birth injury and medical product liability.
+Medical malpractice happens when an individual is harmed or injured by a doctor who neglects to provide appropriate treatment, disregards taking appropriate action, or when the doctor deviates from professional standards.
+The most common types of medical malpractice cases include misdiagnosis, delayed diagnosis, failure to treat, surgical errors, birth injury, and medical product liability.

 A medical malpractice case is oftentimes very lengthy, complicated, and taxing on an individual.
 Seeking professional advice can help you determine if you have a case.
 Medical malpractice is a frequent occurrence and because of this, it’s important to understand what you should do if you or a loved one ever fall victim.
 The medical malpractice lawyers of Spector Injury & Accident Lawyers are sharing 5 steps to take if you’ve been involved in a medical malpractice claim.

 Your health should always be your number one priority, so if you believe you are a victim of medical negligence, the first step you should take is to find another doctor as soon as possible.
 Your new doctor can take the necessary steps to make sure your condition doesn’t worsen and continue to provide you with vital treatment to undo the damages caused by your initial doctor.